What is Schema Therapy & is it the right choice for you?

 • Schemas are developed during childhood due to emotional needs not being met.

-• Schemas cause negative thoughts, behaviours, and emotions that make living your life more difficult.
+• Schemas cause negative thoughts, behaviors, and emotions that make living your life more difficult.

-• Schema Therapy is a particularly useful treatment for personality disorders, eating disorders, chronic depression, and substance abuse patients that tend to relapse.
+• Schema Therapy is a particularly useful treatment for personality disorders, eating disorders, chronic depression, and substance abuse patients who tend to relapse.

 How to try Schema Therapy in Barcelona?